picotm/picotm.github.io/01_about.md

  - in portable C, and
  - extensible to support the features and environments you require.

-Currently supported are a variety of Linux systems, Windows (via Cygwin), MacOS X, and FreeBSD.
+Currently supported are a variety of GNU/Linux systems, Windows (via Cygwin), MacOS X, and FreeBSD.

 ## Example